 Equivalency Exams for Foreign Graduates

-Students who attend international vet schools that are not accredited by the American Veterinary Medical Association (AVMA) face additional expenses and testing before they can become eligible to seek a license to practice in the United States.
-It can take several months (or even a year or two) to complete these equivalency requirements.
+Students who attend international vet schools not accredited by the American Veterinary Medical Association (AVMA) must go through additional expenses and testing before becoming eligible to seek a license to practice in the United States.
+It can take several months — even up to a year or two — to complete these requirements.
 There are two equivalency exams that can make a graduate of a non-accredited program eligible for U.S. licensing procedures: the Program for the Assessment of Veterinary Education Equivalence (PAVE) and the Educational Commission for Foreign Veterinary Graduates (ECFVG) certification program.